Home>Academics>Two-Year Master's Programmes>The 11 Policy Streams of the Masters>Master, Policy Stream: Global Health

 Second year of master

 The second year allows students to develop professional skills depending on the sector they want to evolve in, whether in the public, private, research, voluntary or non-governmental sector.
-Courses in the third semester cover Evidence-based health policy-making, the role of Non-state actors in Global Health, Understanding research on health determinants and Digital Innovation in the healthcare industry.
+Courses in the third semester cover Evidence-based health policy-making, and Rethinking data governance for Health system Innovation.

 During their final semester (semester 4), students have the opportunity to apply these professional skills through an internship or to further develop an area of expertise by writing a Master's thesis or by undertaking an academic exchange at a partner university.